Microbiologists study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit them

-- the NHS;
+- the NHS

-- private companies.
+- private companies

-Microbiologists also work in the manufacturing industry for employers such as:
+You can also work in the manufacturing industry for employers such as:

-- pharmaceutical, biochemical, biotechnology and agri-chemical companies;
+- pharmaceutical, biochemical, biotechnology and agri-chemical companies

-- food safety organisations, including the Food Standards Agency;
+- food safety organisations, including the Food Standards Agency

 - health, home and personal care product manufacturers.